 - Cook the ravioli in a stockpot of boiling salted water until the pasta is al dente.
 You will know it is ready once the ravioli start floating, about 5 minutes.

 - Drain and spread out into a large serving bowl.

 - Serve with your choice of sauce.
-Great sauce suggestions are meat tomato sauce or an Alfredo sauce.
+Great sauce suggestions are vegetarian marinara sauce or an Alfredo sauce.

 - Gently toss to coat.